grantsrb/blotching/readme.md

         if true, gradients are backpropagated into the positional encodings

+    "incl_intl_prob": bool
+        if true, will include the initial problem in the loss.
+Otherwise will exclude the initial problem from the causal modeling.
+        It is impossible to predict the initial problem, as such it is not important to train to predict the initial problem.

     "n_grad_loops": int
         the number of backprop loops to perform before performing an optimizer step. the loss is divided by this quantity so as to